• Skip to main content

 teaching text evidence mini lesson

-There are so many important skills that our kids need to learn with respect to reading comprehension such as retelling, author’s purpose, main idea, sequencing, summarizing, theme, characters traits, etc. When reflecting and responding to the questions surrounding these skills students are always asked to provide text evidence to support their claims.
+There are so many important skills that our kids need to learn with respect to reading comprehension such as retelling, author’s purpose, main idea, sequencing, summarizing, theme, character traits, etc. When reflecting and responding to the questions surrounding these skills students are always asked to provide text evidence to support their claims.

 In order for us to expect thorough responses, we need to create an understanding of what text evidence really means, the vocabulary to respond effectively, and time to practice these foundational skills.